Skip to content

 Indicative pricing — your actual quote will vary

 Internal skim coat over existing plasterboard or sound plaster runs €18–€32 per m².
 Float-and-set on bare blockwork is €35–€55 per m².
 Ceiling skim (typical 12m² room) is €280–€450 per ceiling.
 Patch repairs are typically €120–€250 per patch depending on size.
 External render of a 3-bed semi exterior runs €4,000–€8,500 (scaffolding extra).
 Decorative cornice repair is €40–€80 per linear metre depending on profile complexity.
 Damp-related replastering after damp-proofing is €40–€60 per m² (specialist mix).
+Small jobs often carry a minimum charge, so bundling patch repairs into one visit is usually better value than booking them separately.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your plasterer through Jobiit